Roisin Conaty: Acting

-Conaty played Jo in the Channel 4 sitcom Man Down, alongside Greg Davies, from 2013 to 2017; and appeared in Ricky Gervais' film David Brent: Life on the Road.
+Conaty played Jo in the Channel 4 sitcom Man Down, alongside Greg Davies, from 2013 to 2017; she also appeared in Ricky Gervais' film David Brent: Life on the Road.

 In 2014, she wrote and starred in the pilot of her sitcom GameFace, in which she plays a struggling actress named Marcella.
 The pilot aired on Channel 4 in April 2014, following which a full series was commissioned, which premiered on E4 in October 2017.
-The second series debuted in July 2019 with critical acclaim.
+The second series debuted in July 2019.

-In March 2019, she featured in the Netflix comedy-drama series After Life as Daphne/Roxy.
+Between 2019 and 2020, Conaty featured in the Netflix comedy-drama series After Life as Daphne/Roxy.